 Furthermore, Centrica confirmed that it was working on developing the option to convert Rough back to a gas storage asset, planning to ultimately turn it into a hydrogen storage asset.
 The UK player estimated that this project would cost in the region of £2 billion (around $2.3 billion), including the cost of converting it to store hydrogen.

 “We also continue to assess longer-term options for the Spirit Energy-owned Morecambe gas field, which could prove to be an attractive asset for CCUS.
 Given the scale of both of these investments, we would be looking for a regulated return model for both options,” outlined Centrica.

 The NSTA’s approval for the Rough gas storage project comes as a global energy crisis gathers pace with Europe facing a major gas crunch and countries around the world working to strengthen their energy security amid tighter gas supplies and higher prices due to Russia’s invasion of Ukraine.

 Spurred by these events, the UK domestic gas producers have boosted their production to meet the demand, however, Offshore Energies UK (OEUK) warned a few days ago that more investment was required in oil and gas reserves to maintain production and ensure energy security.

-At the time, OEUK also highlighted that the current energy supply crisis demonstrates the challenges countries face if oil and gas production declines more rapidly than demand, with renewable electricity generation and alternative domestic heating sources such as hydrogen not yet available at the scale needed.
+At the time, OEUK also highlighted that the current energy supply crisis demonstrated the challenges countries would face if oil and gas production declined more rapidly than demand, with renewable electricity generation and alternative domestic heating sources such as hydrogen not yet available at the scale needed.